-Schedule You Time
+Schedule Your Time

 Sure, there are things that need to be done at work, and usually it’s the higher-ups who designate the workload.
 However, employees often forget that they can find ways to incorporate some time for rejuvenation into their daily routines.

 Take Care of Yourself

 Eating healthy and exercising can help to counteract the effects of stress on the body.
-Having a healthy snack or taking a quick stroll can provide extra energy when it’s critically needed during the workday.
-When people feel better, they’re more resilient.
-Forbes Magazine lists residence as the most critical skill for thriving at work and not just surviving.
+Having a healthy snack mid-morning and mid-afternoon or taking a quick stroll can provide extra energy when it’s critically needed during the workday.
+Likewise, taking a dedicated lunch, as described earlier, will go a long way in helping you take care of your mind and body at work.